mum-project/docs/source/debian-installation-guide.blade.md

 </VirtualHost>
 @endcomponent

-The last step is to redirect all clients that use HTTP on port 80 to HTTPS on port 443.
+Now we need to redirect all clients that use HTTP on port 80 to HTTPS on port 443.
 To do that, you could either add a second `VirtualHost` definition in your configuration file or create a second file that only holds your HTTP host(s).
 If you want to redirect HTTP traffic for all your virtual hosts, leave out the `ServerName` directive.

 @component('_components.code_file')
-@slot('filename', '/etc/apache2/sites-available/http-mum.example.com.conf')
+@slot('filename', '/etc/apache2/sites-available/mum.example.com-http.conf')
 @slot('lang', 'apacheconf')
 <VirtualHost *:80>
     ServerName mum.example.com